Need support with your download?

 - A month or so before a new release, the next step is to put the feature into a “Beta” build.
 Beta builds have features which are a little more polished and closer to release.
 If no major issues are identified then it is considered ready to go in the next stable version.
 We don’t encourage most users to run Alpha or Beta builds as their only version of NVDA.
 You can download Alpha or Beta builds from our snapshots page.
 The snapshots page is at: https://www.nvaccess.org/files/nvda/snapshots/

-- Three weeks before a new version comes out, we “freeze” builds.
+- A few weeks before a new version comes out, we “freeze” builds.
 After this point, there can’t be any changes which will affect text strings such as messages.
 Freezing lets our translators ensure their language is up to date in time for the next release.

-- The last step before the release of a new version of NVDA is a “release candidate”.
+- The last step before the release of a new version of NVDA is a “release candidate”, or RC.
 Widely distributed, a release candidate is like a final check to ensure there are no major bugs.
-The final release, a week or so later, will be identical to the last release candidate.
+We encourage all users to download release candidate builds.

 How can I contribute my technical knowledge to the project?

 NVDA is written in Python with a bit of C++ for good measure.
 If you have some programming knowledge, you might like to write add-ons or to contribute to “core”.
 Add-ons are like mini-programs which usually perform a specific function.
 Created by many users, the official list of add-ons is here: http://addons.nvda-project.org/.
 Core is the main NVDA package that all users of the program have.

 The official NVDA Development guide is available here: https://www.nvaccess.org/files/nvda/documentation/developerGuide.html

 The Add-ons community have extended the guide to include more information specific to add-ons: https://addons.nvda-project.org/devDocs/devDocs.en.html